summerwind/whitebox-controller/docs/getting-started.md

 Events:   <none>
 ```

-It has been confirmed that your controller works!
+Now we have confirmed that the controller works!

 ## Building container image